Gadgetoid/pi400kb/README.md

 # Caveats

 Sometimes the computer cannot power the pi enough, especially if you're overclocking.
 In this situation it is recommended to try a splitter such as: <a href='https://elmorlabs.com/product/usb-c-power-data-switch-for-raspberry-pi-4/'>this one.</a>

+Whether or not it will work while plugged into your pc depends on the system and the specific port used.

 # info